-I am a postdoctoral researcher in Interpreting and Technologies at the Centre for Translation Studies at the University of Surrey.
+I am a Research Fellow at the Centre for Translation Studies (CTS) at the University of Surrey.

-My current research focuses on exploring both translation/interpreting technologies (the technologies themselves; i.e. their inherent characteristics) and the impact of their use on the process/product and the user(s) of these services.
+My research focuses on exploring language technologies (the technologies themselves, i.e. their inherent characteristics) and the impact of their use on the translation process, product, and the translator/user.

-My research interests also include MT postediting, cooperation between professional translators and subject-matter experts in contemporary translation/postediting workflows, cognitive aspects of the translation process and translation into the second language.
+My research interests also include machine translation (MT), postediting, and technology-enhanced multilingual communication.
+Before I joined CTS, I worked on projects covering machine translation postediting, cooperation between professional translators and subject-matter experts in contemporary translation/postediting workflows, and cognitive aspects of the translation process and translation into the second language.
+I worked as a translator and taught English as a second language.
+I hold a BA in Translation and Interpreting, an MA and a PhD in Translation and Intercultural Studies.

 University roles and responsibilities